ScottSucksAtProgramming/EMScribe/docs/api_reference/narrative_manager.md

-# 🚀 Narrative Manager
+# 🚀 Extract Reviewer

-Welcome to the Narrative Manager module documentation!
-The `NarrativeManager` class is crucial for generating comprehensive EMS narratives from extracted data.
+Welcome to the Extract Reviewer module documentation!
+The `ExtractReviewer` class is essential for reviewing and refining extracted information, ensuring its accuracy and completeness.
 This guide provides detailed information about its attributes, methods, and usage examples.

-## 📚 Class: `NarrativeManager`
+## 📚 Class: `ExtractReviewer`

 ### **Description:**
-The `NarrativeManager` class is designed to generate EMS narratives using extracted data and an AI model.
-It leverages the `ModelLoader` and `PromptManager` classes to interact with the AI model and manage prompts efficiently.
+The `ExtractReviewer` class is responsible for reviewing and refining the extracted information from EMS transcripts.
+It leverages the `ModelLoader` and `PromptManager` classes to interact with the AI model and manage prompts effectively.

 ### 🏗️ Attributes: